BGarner19/SER322RailwaySystemProject/README.md

 INSTRUCTIONS FOR SETTING UP THE DATABASE

-1. You must add postgresql-42.2.2.jar to the classpath.
+1. You must add postgresql-42.2.2.jar as a necessary library.
 2. This program uses an installation of PostgreSQL 10.3, which can be downloaded as an installer at www.enterprisedb.com/downloads/postgres-postgresql-downloads
 3. This program was created using an installation of PostgreSQL running on port 5432.
 Running it on a different port will require changing the call in Start.java to use a different port
 4. You must create a database in pgAdmin 4.
 Create a database using the statement CREATE DATABASE Team6RailwayDB